 - Engagement quality - Comments from industry peers

-- Profile optimization - Clear headline and about section
+- Profile optimization - Clear headline and about section (see our LinkedIn company page best practices for a full page-optimization checklist)

 The algorithm tracks: "Is this person an expert in X?"
 If yes, your content on X gets massive reach.